Sexuality and disability: Prevention

-In California, there is the Waters Child Abuse Prevention Training Act (WCBTA).
-This program attempts to provide all children with abuse prevention.
+Several prevention programs against sexual abuse for people with disabilities exist in the United States.
+In Seattle, a program called Seattle Project trains individuals with developmental disabilities to prevent sexual assault.
+In Minnesota, the Department of Corrections created a prevention program where children and adults with disabilities are trained in all aspects of abuse prevention.
+California's Waters Child Abuse Prevention Training Act (WCBTA) program attempts to provide all children with abuse prevention.
 Each program caters to the child's age and learning level.
-In Contra Costa County, California, the WCBTA focuses on the needs of various disabilities and sexual abuse prevention.
-In Los Angeles County Office of Education they have created a Preschool Abuse Prevention Program for Children with disabilities.
-In this, teachers are instructed to train students with disabilities on physical, emotional, and sexual abuse.
+In Contra Costa County, the WCBTA focuses on the needs of various disabilities and sexual abuse prevention.
+Los Angeles County Office of Education has created a Preschool Abuse Prevention Program for children with disabilities in which teachers are instructed to train students with disabilities on physical, emotional, and sexual abuse.

 Organizations

 Australia

 The subject of the Scarlet Road documentary, Rachel Wotton, also co-founded and helps run Touching Base, an organization based in New South Wales, Australia that provides information, education and support for clients with disabilities, sex workers and Disability Service Providers.
 The organization has been active since October 2000 following the formation of the founding committee that consisted of disability and health organization representatives.
 Wotton explains, "I am a sex worker and I make my money from clients seeing me.
 Some clients just happen to have a disability."
 Initially, the organization was receiving around one weekly phone call, but by 2012, inquiries were daily.

 In March 2014, former Australian High Court judge Michael Kirby became a patron of the organization, joining four other inaugural patrons: Eva Cox, Professor Basil Donovan, Associate Professor Helen Meekosha, and NSW Local Government elder statesman Peter Woods.
 Following his appointment, Kirby stated: "If you deny sexual expression to human beings, cut them off from that aspect of their personalities and of their happiness, then you end up with a lot of very frustrated and very unhappy people", and he praised Touching Base for recognising that people with disabilities need "to have opportunities for sexual expression".

 People with Disability Australia has developed a sex and relationship education workshop for people with intellectual disabilities.